Module tf.core.nodes

 ----------

-nodes: iterable of int, optional None
+nodes: iterable of integer, optional None

 If `None`, walks through all nodes of the corpus in canonical order.